 About The NSF National Resource Center

-The National Resource Center for Materials Technology Education (MatEdU) is headquartered at Edmonds CC.
+The Online Instructional Resources for Material Science Technology Education (MatEdU) is headquartered at Edmonds College.
 Funded by the National Science Foundation, MatEdU is creating a national network of industry and educational professionals to increase the number and diversity of highly skilled technicians ready for employment.

-The Resource Center provides curriculum resources for materials technology program enhancement and improvement at community and technical colleges nationwide.
-MatEdU and EdCC collaborated to develop an 11,000sqft advanced technology lab which houses the only two year materials science degree in Washington state.
+MatEdU provides curriculum resources for materials technology program enhancement and improvement at community and technical colleges nationwide.
+MatEdU and EdC collaborated to develop an 11,000sqft advanced technology lab, which houses the only two-year materials science degree in Washington State.

 - Partnering with eleven higher educational institutions nationally to assist in educating thousands in materials science

 - Website database is expanding rapidly to include over 400 materials science labs, modules and papers

 - Developing instructional and professional workshops in materials science

 - Collaborating with NSF Centers and ATE projects to create a national materials science presence

 - Working with industry representatives to initiate and incorporate advanced study programs that meet stakeholder needs